 Not so fast!
 Here’s where it gets a little tricky.
 A property is worth what it sells for (and not what you hope for).
 Plus you might have to pay tax and early repayment mortgage fees, etc.

-While it’s fine to ignore these fees and additional costs if you’re working out a rough amount, it’s worth bearing these in mind as they could have a sizable impact.
+While it’s fine to ignore these fees and additional costs if you’re working out a rough amount, it’s worth bearing these in mind as they could have a sizeable impact.

 Your property’s current value

 There are a few ways to calculate the current value of your property.
-You could get 3 estate agents over provide valuations and then use the average.
+You could get three estate agents over provide valuations and then use the average.

 Another way is to look at properties which have sold within the 2 or 3 years, which are within a mile of your address.
 You can easily find this data on Zoopla or Land Registry.
 Remember to look at sold prices and not current the market.